Chrysler Pronto Cruizer

-The Chrysler Pronto Cruizer was a concept car designed by Bryan Nesbitt for Chrysler—a design that ultimately evolved into the Chrysler PT Cruiser.
+The Chrysler Pronto Cruizer is a 1999 concept car manufactured by Chrysler and made its debut at the 1999 Geneva Motor Show.
+Designed by Bryan Nesbitt, the car's design was ultimately evolved into the Chrysler PT Cruiser.

 Overview

 The Pronto Cruizer debuted at the 1999 Geneva Auto Show as a possible Plymouth model—as with other "Pronto" concepts, the 1997 Plymouth Pronto and 1998 Plymouth Pronto Spyder.
 The Pronto Cruizer became a Chrysler due to the planned discontinuation of the Plymouth marque.

 The vehicle carries a 1.6 L I4 engine with a five-speed manual transmission borrowed from the second generation Dodge/Plymouth Neon.
 The design was also derived from the Neon, but with elements borrowed from another DaimlerChrysler concept car, the Plymouth Pronto.
 The Pronto Cruizer has a grille and fenders that similar the one used on the Plymouth Prowler.
 A roll-back fabric top was used on the Pronto Cruizer as well.

-Maisto diecast models
+Diecast scale models

 The Pronto Cruizer was recreated as a scale model by Maisto, reproduced first as a 1:18 scale model with an Aztec Yellow paint job.
 Later, a 1:64 scale model of the Pronto Cruizer was released in Aztec Yellow along with two Marvel superhero-themed liveries of The Incredible Hulk and Spider-Man.

+Hot Wheels released a 1/64 scale version of the car and just simply named as "Chrysler Pronto".